 Deep End Productions/APO is a two-pronged theater production and service organization at St. Olaf College.
 Meetings are held in Haugen Theater at 5:00pm on Mondays.

-Deep End Productions, the producing branch of the organization.
-It aims to provide acting, directing, writing, and technical opportunities for students outside the offerings of the Theater Department.
+Deep End Productions the producing branch of the organization strives to produce inspiring student theater that supports the theatrical ambitions of St. Olaf College students.
+Whether interested in acting, directing, playwriting, stage management, scenic/costume/lighting/sound design, or arts administration, Deep End productions has an opportunity for you!
 Students of all experience levels are encouraged to become involved.
-Production and project proposals are accepted on a rolling basis through the completion of this form.
+Production and project proposals are accepted on a rolling basis through the completion of the Deep End APO Directing App.
 Most often, shows are proposed by a director but Deep End encourages students of all interests to bring project ideas to the table.
 In addition to sponsoring productions, Deep End produces an annual first year showcase, titled Fresh Faces and periodic play readings of both new and existing works.

-Cathedral and Viewfinder, an original work by David James Petersjohn ’13, based on the writings of Raymond Carver
+Cathedral and Viewfinder, an original work by David James Peterjohn ’13, based on the writings of Raymond Carver

 Shakespeare’s Romeo and Juliet

 The Aliens by Annie Baker

 Suburbia by Eric Bogosian

 The Marriage of Bette and Boo by Christopher Durang